-Interest Rate Forecast:
+Interest Rate Forecast (November 2024):

-2.16 Although UK inflation and wage growth remain elevated, the Authority's treasury management adviser Arlingclose forecasts that Bank Rate has peaked at 5.25%.
-The Bank of England's Monetary Policy Committee will cut rates in the medium term to stimulate the UK economy but will be reluctant to do so until it is sure there
+- 2.12 The council's treasury management adviser Arlingclose forecasts that The Bank of England's Monetary Policy Committee will continue reducing rates during 2024 and through 2025, taking Bank Rate to around 3.75% by the end of the 2025/26 financial year.
+The effect from the Autumn Budget on economic growth and inflation has reduced previous expectations in terms of the pace of rate cuts as well as pushing up the rate at the end of the loosening cycle. - 2.13 Arlingclose expects long-term gilt yields to remain broadly at current levels on average (amid continued volatility), but to end the forecast period modestly lower compared to now.
+Yields will continue remain relatively higher than in the past, due to quantitative tightening and significant bond supply.
+As ever, there will be short-term volatility due to economic and (geo)political uncertainty and events.

-- will be no lingering second-round effects.
-Arlingclose sees rate cuts from Q3 2024 to a low of around 3% by early to mid-2026. - 2.17 Arlingclose expects long-term gilt yields to eventually fall from current levels (amid continued volatility) reflecting the lower medium-term path for Bank Rate.
-However, yields will remain relatively higher than in the past, due to quantitative tightening and significant bond supply.
-As ever, there will undoubtedly be short-term volatility due to economic and political uncertainty and events. - 2.18 Like the BoE, the Federal Reserve and other central banks see persistently high policy rates through 2023 and 2024 as key to dampening domestic inflationary pressure.
-Bond markets will need to absorb significant new supply, particularly from the US government. - 2.19 A more detailed economic and interest rate forecast provided by Arlingclose is in Appendix A. - 2.20 For the purpose of setting the budget, it has been assumed that new treasury investments will be made at an average rate/yield of 4.63%, and that new long-term loans will be borrowed at an average rate of 5.63%.
+- 2.14 A more detailed economic and interest rate forecast provided by Arlingclose is in Appendix 1. - 2.15 For the purpose of setting the budget, it has been assumed that new treasury investments will be made at an average rate/yield of 3.78%, and that new long-term loans will be borrowed at an average rate of 4.78%.